 Creation Care Team

-The Creation Care Team encourages the congregation in all efforts related to creation care.
-We are an action team, often partnering with other teams as we work in key priority areas:
+Since its inception in 2016, the Creation Care Team has been encouraging the congregation in all efforts related to creation care.
+We are an action team often partnering with other teams as we work in key priority areas:

 - Advocating for renewable energy use and energy conservation